Health officials warn about ‘Dragon’s Breath’ fad

 “We’ve only had a handful of requests to do that,” a spokeswoman said by telephone.
 “And they’ve been denied until it can determined if this is a safe practice.”

-Further, she said, the department has not received complaints from the public “about any injury associated” with this technique.
+She also said the department had not received complaints from the public “about any injury associated” with this technique.

 Suffolk’s Department of Health Services said it issued its warning after recently receiving a memo from the state Department of Health.